Don't Fear the Brown Recluse Spider (Seriously)

 Advertisement

-Not everyone who is bitten by a brown recluse experiences a reaction — not by a long shot.
-In fact, 90 percent of all brown recluse bites do absolutely nothing.
-Just about 10 percent of cases result in a necrotic skin lesion — rotting flesh — that may require a skin graft, but usually heals up completely by itself.
-In much less than 1 percent of cases — usually in small children — the reaction to brown recluse venom becomes systemic, destroying red blood cells and causing toxic backup in the kidneys.
-In these cases, hemoglobin is passed into the urine and pee comes out black.
-If this happens, the patient could die within 12 to 30 hours — even before anything shows up on the skin around the bite area.
-So, if you notice your or your child's pee is black, get to a hospital right away.
-According to Vetter, dialysis and hydration should clear it up if caught in time.
+In much less than 1 percent of cases (usually in small children) the reaction to brown recluse venom becomes systemic, destroying red blood cells and causing toxic backup in the kidneys.
+In these cases, hemoglobin passes into the urine, which comes out black.
+If this happens, the patient could die within 12 to 30 hours — even before anything shows up on the skin around the bite site.

-"Even though fatal brown recluse bites are unbelievably rare, that's what makes the news," says Vetter.
+"Even though fatal brown recluse bites are unbelievably rare, that's what makes the news," Vetter says.
 "Say you know nothing about car accidents and all you know about them is what you've seen on the news.
 The only car accidents anybody reports on are the ones that involve fatalities, so if you don't know better, it's easy to believe that all car accidents kill people.
 The truth is, most of the time somebody just gets a fender bent in a parking lot and drives away."

 Advertisement